LinkedIn Sign Up and Login Instructions

-The LinkedIn password is case-sensitive.
+Your LinkedIn password is case-sensitive.
 Strong passwords contain both letters, numbers, and special characters.
-If you ever forget your password you can ask to have it reset and a link will be sent to the email you used when you enrolled.
+If you ever forget your password you can ask to have it reset, and a link will be sent to the email you used when you enrolled.

-Once you have created a profile, you'll be able to log in to your LinkedIn account to update your profile, connect with networking contacts, send messages to those contacts, job search, find information on hiring companies, and join career and business-related groups.
-Here is how to log in:
+Once you have created a profile, you'll be able to sign in to your LinkedIn account to update your profile, connect with networking contacts, send messages to those contacts, job search, find information on hiring companies, and join career and business-related groups.
+Here's how to log in:

 - Visit LinkedIn

 - You should be brought to your "Home" page.
 Click on "Me" in the top right corner of the page to go to your profile and make any edits.

 It's important to log in to LinkedIn regularly to work on building your network of contacts and to keep your profile updated.

 After you have signed up for a LinkedIn account, you'll be able to create your LinkedIn profile.
 Most businesses and individuals start with a friendly and engaging photograph: